bru32/MetSelect-SNAG-List/SNAG_15.md

 ##### HL - High Ambient Medium Temperature (Holding and Pull Down applications for higher ambients)

 Supply the user with the option to select an application (from the Spec.
 Kind, maybe have it as a drop down section)

+### Fix made.
+I have implemeted the app type based on the temperature.